Nikuunj/x-store/README.md

 # 🛍️ X-Store

 **X-Store** is a full-stack e-commerce web application that provides a seamless shopping experience with a clean UI and responsive design.
-The app is built using React (frontend) and Express.js (backend), connected with a MySQL database.
+The app is built using React (frontend) and Express.js (backend), connected with a mongoDb database.

 ![X-Wallet Banner](/public/image.png)